 * Students who take less than 6 regular credits (excludes on-line credits) do have the option to pay the health fee in order to access services at the SHWC.

 ** CCare is a federal/state reimbursement program that is intended to prevent unintended pregnancies and extend primary medical care services to specific populations.
 By participating in the CCare program, the SHWC can provide to those eligible, free contraception education, counseling and supplies.
 Physical exam, education and counseling is a requirement of the program.

 How do I know what I am being charged?

 You have the right to know charges prior to receiving care and you are encouraged to ask at the time of service.
 A price list can be viewed in the waiting area however, some of our prices to purchase items will vary.
 Since we are dedicated to providing the most affordable option to our students, our charges may vary related to our acquisition costs changing.

 Cash is not needed at the time of service or for over the counter medicines which are available.
 All charges are placed directly to the student account, identified only as a health center charge.
 Privacy laws require that only the student has access to an itemized detail list of charges incurred.
 Students can request this list or sign a release if they choose to extend this information to a family member.

 What does the per term health fee pay for?

-Within the clinic, the per term health fee pays primarily for the time of of the health care and mental health care staff.
+The per term health fee provides access to all the services (with $10 per visit fee), general medical/counseling visits (with $10 per visit fee).
 It also pays for the campus wide health education services, education, prevention and intervention materials and events surrounding an array of health related topics, and work related to safety, student support, emergency management and public health services.

 Why Should I use the SHWC?